Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/POETRY-WISDOM/PSALMS.md

 \v 15 My strength is dried up like a potsherd; and my tongue cleaveth to my jaws; and thou hast brought me into the dust of death.

-\v 16 For dogs have compassed me: the assembly of the wicked have inclosed me: like a lion — they pierced my hands and my feet.
+\v 16 For dogs have compassed me: the assembly of the wicked have inclosed me: like a lion, they pierced my hands and my feet.

 \v 17 I may tell all my bones: they look and stare upon me.